 At Royal Life Centers, our trained addiction therapists use a variety of therapy practices to ensure optimal counseling and treatment.
 For example, Cognitive behavioral therapy (CBT) is a problem-solving form of psychotherapy that focuses on identifying and addressing dysfunctional thinking.

 During detox and residential treatment, guests will attend hour-long individual therapy sessions each day.
 During outpatient, individual sessions occur once per week.
 It is important that guests realize that therapy is a collaborative process and its communication has two-sides.
 Neither the guest nor the therapist should do all the talking.
-For therapy to be impactful and inspire change, both parties must express their own thoughts, as well as their responses to each others thoughts.
+For therapy to be impactful and inspire change, both parties must express their own thoughts, as well as their responses to each other’s thoughts.

 If you want to learn more about our programs, for yourself or a loved one, please reach out to us today.
-Our admissions staff is available 24/7 at (877)-RECOVER to answer your questions and address your concerns.
+Our admissions staff is available 24/7 at (877)-RECOVERY to answer your questions and address your concerns.